hitmanbuzz/grabber/README.md

 # Buzz Grabber

-I made this program for personal thing
+I made this program for my personal liking

 As of now I only made it to grab comics from my favorite site `https://readm.today`